abdulkader-adnan/miu-GPA-calculator/README.md

 # miu-GPA-calculator
-Here is a description for your GitHub repository based on the files provided:

-MIU GPA Calculator
+🎓 MIU GPA Calculator
+A console-based C++ application designed for Misr International University (MIU) Computer Science students to calculate and manage their GPA.

+✨ Features
-This C++ project is a GPA calculator developed for MIU Computer Science students.
-It provides a console-based interface with two main roles:
+This project provides a simple interface with two primary roles:

+🧑‍💻 Admin Role
-Admin Feature: Allows administrators to enter and save student scores.
+Enter Scores: Allows administrators to enter and save new scores for students by semester.
-Student Feature: Allows students to view their full academic transcript and calculate both semester and cumulative GPA.

-The program is built using C++ with classes for Course, Semester, and Student to manage academic data.
-It loads course information and student scores from text files (courses.txt and students.txt) and saves updated scores back to the files.
+Data Persistence: Saves all new scores to the students.txt file.

+🧑‍🎓 Student Role
+View Transcript: Displays a full academic transcript, including courses, scores, letter grades, and grade points.

+Calculate GPA: Computes both semester and cumulative GPA based on the scores entered.

+🛠️ Technical Details
+Language: C++

+Core Structure: Built using object-oriented principles.
+The main classes are:

+Course: Manages course name, credit hours, score, and grade points.

+Semester: Holds an array of Course objects for a specific semester.

+Student: Manages student ID and an array of Semester objects.

+Data Handling: The program reads and writes data from local text files:

+courses.txt: Stores the university's course catalog (course name, credit hours).

+students.txt: Stores student IDs and their corresponding scores for each course.